 3. Save space with dual-solution seating.

-Simple boxes (or a bench) can fulfill two needs at once: providing patio seating for guests and self-storage for your summer items.
+Simple boxes (or a bench) can fulfill two needs at once: providing patio seating for guests and storage for your summer items.
 The seat top lifts up, allowing access to gardening tools, deck furniture, and pool towels.

 Dress it up.
 Disguise the storage bench with colorful pillows or cushions for seating.

 Why not save space (and money) with a weekend DIY project?
 Customize, paint, and stack pallets for the perfect patio coffee table – or better yet, the perfect outdoor bar.

 “One of the easiest projects you can make with pallets is a coffee table,” notes Simona Ganea, interior designer and Homedit editor.
 “You simply paint the pallet, install casters and, depending on the size you prefer, stack two of them together and that’s about it.
 If you want, you can also add a glass top.”

 5. Chill out with daybeds.

 What’s a patio made for if not lounging?
 The latest trend in outdoor décor is bringing the indoors outside, according to DIY Cozy Home.
 Add a swinging daybed or hammock to create a relaxing atmosphere (and more seating) for you and your guests.

 - Pallets to create a sturdy base (should be larger than your chosen mattress)

 - Rope and hooks to suspend the bed from a tree or ceiling